Tada Jinba [Sanbariki Co., Ltd.]

 Owner

 "Horse plowing" is a method where people and horses work together to cultivate fields and bring out the inherent power of the soil.
-Tanjinba is a sake made from Gohyakumangoku rice, grown using horse plowing and organic farming methods, nurtured in harmony with the fields, people, and horses.
-Just as people have offered votive tablets to shrines with white horses for praying for a bountiful harvest and black horses for praying for rain, Tanjinba also comes in two distinct types: white and black.
+Tanjinba is a sake made from Gohyakumangoku rice, grown using horse plowing and pesticide-free methods, nurtured in harmony with the fields, people, and horses.
+Just as people have offered votive tablets to shrines with white horses for prayers for fair weather and black horses for prayers for rain to pray for a bountiful harvest, Tanjinba also comes in two distinct types: white and black.
 The "white" is a junmai sake made by Tsunan Jozo, a local sake brewery in Tsunan town where the fields are located, using their polishing techniques to express both delicacy and strength.
 The "black" is a junmai sake made using the kimoto method by Shotoku Shuzo, a sake brewery in Fushimi, Kyoto, which boasts a history of 1645.
 Enjoy the harmonious blend of flavors with ingredients nurtured by the bounty of the land, game meat, and local cuisine.

 This website was made possible by a subsidy from the Monozukuri Manufacturing Subsidy Fund, as amended in FY2022.